Voices for ending the death penalty

 Lewis Webb, Jr.

-The details of the crime are horrific, and the need for accountability is undeniable.
-But the notion that he will be put to death in the name of justice is unfathomable to me.
-The death penalty violates the basic tenets of my faith and my belief in the inherent worth of all human lives.
+Over the next 60 days, Jamie R. Mills, Keith Edmund Gavin, Wade Lay, David Hosier, Ramiro Gonzales, Rubin Guiterrez, and Keith Edmund Gavin are scheduled to be executed.
+While I have no doubt that they must be held accountable for the harms they have caused, the notion that they will be put to death in the name of justice is unfathomable to me.
+The death penalty violates the basic tenets of my faith and my belief in the inherent worth of all lives.
 I will not be silent as this is done in my name.

 I am not a vengeful person and do not want to live in a society that finds solace in killing as a form of punishment and revenge.
 Vengeance drains us, perpetuates violence and trauma, and often leads to remorse.
 I want to live in a society that is compassionate, guided by grace, and quick to mercy.
-I long for a society that acknowledges harms, restores relationships, and promotes collective well-being.
+I long for a society that acknowledges harms, ensures accountability, restores relationships, and promotes collective well-being.
 I will not be silent until that society is realized.

 Johanni Valerio